SheCodesAustralia/workshopcontent/content/python/space_turtle_chomp/part_11__60_second_countdown.md

  \(comp\) and if your score is higher it prints the You Win message and if it is lower it prints the You Lose message.

-If you run your code now, the game will quit before you can actually read the messge so lets add a delay so we can see the message.
+If you run your code now, the game will quit before you can actually read the message.
+Let’s add a delay so we can see the message.

 ```python
 delay = input("Press Enter to finish.")